 After consulting a professional and talking with your child, you can begin implementing daily practices to help your child manage, and eventually treat, their depressive disorder.

-This is why we built our monitoring software.
+Cyber Dive integrated the Aqua One with our patent-pending Mental Health Check to provide parents consistent insight into their child's over well-being.
+They are able to see how their child is feeling throughout the day, how their child feels about their environment at home or school and if they child is developing symptoms of depression.
 Cyber Dive believes that children can benefit from the guidance and supervision of a parent when they begin to use social media.
 Your involvement can limit the impact that negative online interactions have on them so that they can learn to build healthy habits and act as a digitally responsible citizen.
 In the long run, this will greatly improve their mental health and their intention when using digital devices.
 As technology progresses and societal trends shift, parents need to evolve in their approach as well.
 Prioritizing your child’s awareness online will bring wellness offline.

 For additional support and practical next steps, you can call the National Alliance on Mental Illness hotline at 1-800-950-NAMI (6264).
 If you are ready to schedule your child to talk with a mental health professional, visit Talkspace, an online platform that connects patients with licensed therapists.

 Join the future of modern parenting and order your child's Aqua One today.
 Coming this winter.